pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

 # SUMMARY:

+  Current features

+    Pagination:

+      Separates display of child elements, or items, of a selected HTML parent element into pages based on Items-Per-Page.
+Default is 10 Items-Per-Page.

+  Wish List :

+    Search and Content Filter:

+      Search and display of content html child elements that match search criteria.

+# FUNCTION DETIAL:

       appendPageLinks() function,
         adds the pagination functionality for selected html elements child elements for selected parent html element node, $node